horvbalint/robogo/README.md

 <a name="middlewareSection"></a>
 ## Adding custom middlewares

 If needed, we can extend the functionalities of the default routes of robogo with middlewares.
 Middleware functions **have to return a Promise**.
 This Promise should be resolved when the middleware is done with its work and the route should continue running.
 Rejecting the Promise will stop the route from continuing and (if the 'ShowLogs' parameter of the constructor was set to true) the value given to the reject function will be written to the console.
 In this case **do not forget** to send a response from inside the middleware.
-Every middlewares 'this' context is the robogo instance it was registered in.
+Every middleware's 'this' context is the robogo instance it was registered in.

 There are four categories of routes that can have middlewares:
   * **C**(reat)